syrilster/DesignPatterns/DesignConcepts/Caching/README.md

 A global cache is just as it sounds: all the nodes use the same single cache space.
 This involves adding a server, or file store of some sort, faster than your original store and accessible by all the request layer nodes.
 Each of the request nodes queries the cache in the same way it would a local one.
 * **Content Distribution Network (CDN)**
 CDNs are a kind of cache that comes into play for sites serving large amounts of static media.
 In a typical CDN setup, a request will first ask the CDN for a piece of static media; the CDN will serve that content if it has it locally available.
 If it isn’t available, the CDN will query the back-end servers for the file and then cache it locally and serve it to the requesting user.
 Ex: Amazon CloudFront

+## Cache Invalidation
+While caching is fantastic, it does require some maintenance for keeping cache coherent with the source of truth (e.g., database).
+If the data is modified in the database, it should be invalidated in the cache, if not, this can cause inconsistent application behavior.

+Solving this problem is known as **cache invalidation**, there are three main schemes that are used:

+* Write-through cache: Under this scheme data is written into the cache and the corresponding database at the same time.
+The cached data allows for fast retrieval, and since the same data gets written in the permanent storage, we will have complete data consistency between cache and storage.
+Also, this scheme ensures that nothing will get lost in case of a crash, power failure, or other system disruptions.

+Although write through minimizes the risk of data loss, since every write operation must be done twice before returning success to the client, this scheme has the disadvantage of higher latency for write operations.

+* Write-around cache: This technique is similar to write through cache, but data is written directly to permanent storage, bypassing the cache.
+This can reduce the cache being flooded with write operations that will not subsequently be re-read, but has the disadvantage that a read request for recently written data will create a “cache miss” and must be read from slower back-end storage and experience higher latency.

+* Write-back cache: Under this scheme, data is written to cache alone, and completion is immediately confirmed to the client.
+The write to the permanent storage is done after specified intervals or under certain conditions.
+This results in low latency and high throughput for write-intensive applications, however, this speed comes with the risk of data loss in case of a crash or other adverse event because the only copy of the written data is in the cache.